Amazon Comparison

 Overview

-When you want to sell on Amazon in Europe as a brand or manufacturer, you face a fundamental decision: Do you open your own Seller account and handle everything yourself – from compliance and VAT to customer service?
-Or do you partner with an Amazon Broker like SPACEGOATS, who sells your products across 11+ EU countries through their established Seller account?
+When you want to sell on Amazon as a brand or manufacturer, you face a fundamental decision: Do you open your own Seller account and handle everything yourself – from compliance and VAT to customer service?
+Or do you partner with an Amazon Broker who acts as Merchant of Record (MoR) and sells your products through their established Seller account?
+The Broker model is a B2B2C setup: You sell B2B to the broker, who sells B2C to Amazon end customers.
+You retain control over pricing and brand strategy while the broker handles all operational complexity – marketplace compliance, FBA logistics, customer service, and advertising.
+SPACEGOATS as a broker provides instant access to 12+ Amazon marketplaces across EU, UK, US, and Canada.
 Both models have clear advantages and disadvantages.
 This comparison helps you make the right decision for your business.

 Own Seller Account

 You open your own Amazon Seller Central account and sell directly to end customers.
 You are responsible for all aspects of selling – from product listings to compliance, VAT, customer service, and returns.
-You have full control but also carry all the risk.
+You have full control but also carry all operational and regulatory risk.
+This model typically requires 3-5 full-time employees for listings, logistics, customer service, advertising, compliance, and international expansion.

 Pros

-• +Full margin – you only pay Amazon fees without additional broker commission
+- +Full margin – you only pay Amazon fees (referral fee 7-15% + FBA costs) without additional broker commission

 Cons

-• -High compliance complexity – CE marking, GPSR (General Product Safety Regulation), EPR (Extended Producer Responsibility) must be fulfilled individually per country
+- -High compliance complexity – CE marking, GPSR, EPR (VerpackG, WEEE, batteries), Importer of Record obligations, and EC Rep requirements must be fulfilled individually per country

-• -VAT registration required in each EU country – including ongoing tax filings, OSS management, and local tax obligations
+- -VAT registration required in each country – including ongoing tax filings and local tax obligations.
+OSS only applies to cross-border shipments, not for FBA storage countries

-• -Customer service burden in multiple languages – Amazon requires native-language support in every active marketplace
+- -Customer service in the local language of each marketplace required – Amazon expects language-competent support for every active marketplace

-• -Risk of account suspension – violations of Amazon policies can lead to immediate suspension, jeopardizing all revenue
+- -Risk of account suspension – violations of Amazon policies or poor KPIs can lead to immediate suspension, jeopardizing all revenue

-• -Long lead time – from account opening to first sale in multiple countries, 3-6 months or more often pass
+- -High resource requirements – typically 3-5 full-time employees.
+From account opening to first sale in multiple countries, 3-6 months often pass

 Amazon Broker (e.g. SPACEGOATS)